 Web design books

-When the MA Web Design & Content Planning programme began in 2004 (then called MA Website Architecture), good books on web design were hard to find.
+When the MA Web Design & Content Planning programme began in 2003 (then called MA Website Architecture), good books on web design were hard to find.
 These days, new web design books appear every month and many of them are excellent but it's difficult to know which are worth buying and which to leave alone.
-We asked ourselves, if we had to recommend just 10 books that covered the range of topics taught on our programme, what would they be?
-As it turned out, this was a very tricky decision because there are a lot of good books out there so in some cases, we've made alternative suggestions—yes, we cheated.
+We asked ourselves, if we had to recommend just 16* books that covered the range of topics taught on our programme, what would they be?
+As it turned out, this was a really tricky choice because there are a lot of good books out there so in some cases, we've made alternative suggestions—yes, we cheated.

 So, if you're new to web design, the library below can be used to learn almost all you need to know about current practice in this new and fast-changing area of design.
 Of course, books alone won't make you a web designer but they're a good start.

 - Learning Web Design (4th edition) by Jennifer Niederst Robbins

 - Smashing Book #4 by various authors

 - Universal Principles of Design by William Lidwell et. al.